-Biologists reeled in a 240-pound fish from the Detroit River that likely hatched a century ago
+Biologists reeled in a 240-pound fish from the Detroit River that probably hatched a century ago

 Hartig said while the Detroit River used to be seen as a “working river that supported industry and commerce,” environmental policies and river cleanup efforts in recent years have sought to improve the quality of the waters and the life living in them.

 “We’re trying to change that, we’re trying to say this is an ecosystem,” Hartig said.
 “We are also part of that ecosystem.
-What we do to the ecosystem we do to ourselves.”
+What we do to the ecosystem, we do to ourselves.”

-Diana and Hartig also pointed to efforts to construct spawning reefs to help the lake sturgeon species begin to bounce back.
+Diana and Hartig also pointed to efforts to construct spawning reefs to help the lake sturgeon begin to bounce back as a species.

 Fischer said multiple agencies and universities, including the Michigan Department of Natural Resources and Michigan Sea Grant, are involved with efforts to restore spawning habitats within the Detroit River and St. Claire River to “improve the number of fish being born.”

 “It’s great to see these old, large fish,” Fischer said.
 “But one of the projects our office is involved in is tracking younger fish.
-Those really going to give us an indication of are fish surviving to an age where they can reproduce and contribute to future generations?”
+Those are really going to give us an indication of, are fish surviving to an age where they can reproduce and contribute to future generations?”

 Read more: